thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 is the decimation factor [Lindeberg1994]_.
 Matching-block sizes varied linearly from the top to bottom level with axial length of 1.3 mm and lateral width of 4.0mm at the top level to an axial length of 0.5 mm and lateral width of 2.2mm at the bottom level.
 There was no block overlap.
+Although the time-bandwidth product of the windows used in this algorithm was small, the multi-resolution techniques along with peak-hopping and signal stretching avoids errors observed in algorithms without these features.

 To remove peak-hopping tracking errors, displacements with strains greater than 15% magnitude were replaced with linearly interpolated values from outside the